mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

     injured, perhaps dead, and his extra attack is lost.
     Only one warrior can do this per attack.
-       - A servant or functionary can be traded for 10 points of damage, though a K’kree patriarch who hides among his servants will eventually face censure or ostracism.
+       - A servant or functionary can be traded for 10 points of damage, though a K'kree patriarch who hides among his servants will eventually face censure or ostracism.
        - If a family member is injured in combat in this